Elucidating the Inter-system Crossing of the Nitrogen-Vacancy Center up to Megabar Pressures

 Using $\lambda_\perp$ and $F(\Delta)$, we now compute the upper ISC rates, $\Gamma_\text{ave}$, versus stress [dashed curves, Fig.~\ref{fig:contrast_symmetry_preserving}(b)].
 For hydrostatic stress (dark purple, $\alpha=1$), the ISC rate exhibits a non-trivial trend, with a peak value at approximately $\sim 30$~GPa.
 Interestingly, this is a manifestation of competition between the behaviors of $\lambda_\perp$ and $F(\Delta)$, where the former dominates at small stresses while the latter controls the large stress limit.
 For smaller $\alpha$ (i.e. a larger uniaxial component), $\Gamma_\text{ave}$ exhibits a more monotonic behavior as a function of stress.

-In order to predict how the NV's ODMR contrast changes versus stress, we directly solve the rate-equation model for the NV's optical cycle [Fig.~\ref{fig:optical_cycle}(a)] utilizing our computed ISC rates.
-As depicted in Fig.~\ref{fig:contrast_symmetry_preserving}(b) (solid curves), we find that uniaxial $[111]$ stress ($\alpha=0$) yields the largest NV contrast~\footnote{Although the uniaxial $[111]$ stress is predicted to exhibit the best contrast, we find $\alpha \in [0.0, 0.1]$ all yield very similar contrast.} and that there exists a strong correlation between the upper ISC rates (dashed curves) and the predicted contrast (solid curves).
+In order to predict how the NV's ODMR contrast changes versus stress, we directly solve the rate-equation model for the NV's optical cycle [Fig.~\ref{fig:optical_cycle}(a)] utilizing these computed ISC rates.
+As depicted in Fig.~\ref{fig:contrast_symmetry_preserving}(b) (solid curves), we find that uniaxial $[111]$ stress ($\alpha=0$), although not achievable in the conventional DAC setup, yields the largest NV contrast~\footnote{Although the uniaxial $[111]$ stress is predicted to exhibit the best contrast, we find $\alpha \in [0.0, 0.1]$ all yield very similar contrast.} and that there exists a strong correlation between the upper ISC rates (dashed curves) and the predicted contrast (solid curves).